-Whether you are coaching an under-6 rec team that doesn’t keep score or an under-17 team competing to win major competitions, actually playing the game is what soccer is all about.
+Whether coaching an under-6 rec team that doesn’t keep score or an under-17 team competing to win major competitions, playing the game is what soccer is all about.

 - Others prefer to be more involved in the game.
-Constantly talking to their players, almost acting more like an orchestra conductor than a soccer coach.
+They constantly talk to their players, acting more like an orchestra conductor than a soccer coach.

 There’s no wrong way to do it.
-Ultimately, if it works for you and your team, it is the right thing to do.
+Ultimately, it is the right thing to do if it works for you and your team.

 Coaches can be some of the most influential people in an athlete’s life.
-Even if you don’t continue to play the game, the way a coach treats and speaks to you can be impactful.
+Even if you don’t continue to play the game, how a coach treats and speaks to you can be impactful.

 As coaches, we have the power to determine whether or not our impact is positive or negative.

-It is my hope that all coaches will do their best to make sure each of their players walks away with a positive outlook on soccer and on life.
+I hope all coaches will do their best to ensure each player walks away with a positive outlook on soccer and life.